David Segel: Philanthropy

 Segel founded The Promise Fund, managed through National Christian Foundation, to promote positive social values.

 Segel is an advisory board member for Yale Divinity School, a Patron of We See Hope, a board member of Alpha International and board member of the Eastern Congo Initiative, an American nonprofit founded by Ben Affleck and Whitney Williams in 2010 as "the first U.S. based advocacy and grant-making initiative wholly focused on working with and for the people of eastern Congo”.

 Personal life

 Segel is an avid sailor and leads a racing campaign in the Nautor Swan class of sailing yachts out of Southampton, England.

 A licensed pilot, Segel operates an ex-RAF Short Tucano as well as an off-field Carbon Cub SS.

-Along with adventurer Alan Chambers (explorer) MBE and team, Segel trekked on skis 100 miles across the polar ice cap to reach the geographic North Pole.
+Along with adventurer Alan Chambers and team, Segel trekked on skis 100 miles across the polar ice cap to reach the geographic North Pole.
 In 2010, he completed an expedition through the Northwest Passage, navigating from East to West in an open Rigid Inflatable Boat (RIB) with adventurer Bear Grylls and traveling 2500 km from Baffin Island to the Beaufort Sea.
 Footage from the expedition aired on CNN September 2010.